A first look at Google’s Android Studio 1.0: Climbing out of the Eclipse kitchen sink

 Neat Android dev tool from Google - but another firm's IDEA

-Plugin support in Android Studio
+The New Module wizard in Android Studio

 Although Android Studio is for the most part dedicated to Android clients, Google does include support for Google Cloud modules that run on App Engine, the company’s platform-as-a-service offering for server applications written in Java, Python, PHP or Go.
 You can also use Google Cloud Messaging to push notifications to apps written in Android Studio.